 Please hear your child read daily, reminding them to use their sounds for new or unfamiliar words, and make any necessary comments in their reading journals.

-Support them learning their weekly Spellings and maths homework.
+Support them in learning their weekly spellings and maths homework.
 The weekly spellings can be found below, and will be updated every week (this is a working document and can be subject to change).
-We are now using Spelling Shed which is an online spelling site.
+We use Spelling Shed which is an online spelling site.
 Your child has a login to use for this site and will enjoy all the games and activities on there to help them learn their words.

 Everyday in school I must have...